 Smart Lens vs. Standard Intraocular Lens: What’s the Difference?

-Smart lenses are typically multifocal, trifocal, or EDOF designs intended to provide functional vision across multiple distances.
-The trade-off is that some patients may notice halos, glare, or reduced contrast sensitivity, especially at night, depending on the lens type and the individual eye.
-The best choice depends on your visual priorities, driving habits, tolerance for optical effects, and whether your eye health supports premium lens performance.
+Smart lenses are usually multifocal, trifocal, or EDOF lenses designed to provide vision at multiple distances.
+The best choice depends on your daily needs, tolerance for glare or halos, and whether your eye health is suitable for premium lens performance.

 Conditions Treated with Smart Lenses: Cataract, Presbyopia, Astigmatism

-Smart lenses can be used to treat cataracts by replacing a cloudy natural lens and restoring clearer vision.
-They can also address presbyopia by providing multi-distance focus so patients may rely less on reading glasses.
-For astigmatism, toric versions of premium lenses can correct corneal astigmatism, improving clarity and reducing dependence on glasses for distance vision.
+Smart lenses can treat cataracts by replacing the cloudy natural lens and restoring clearer vision.
+They can also improve presbyopia by reducing the need for reading glasses, and toric versions can help correct astigmatism.

 Step-by-Step: How Smart Lens Surgery Is Performed in Turkey